UNIVERSE-HPC/course-material/technology_and_tooling/snakemake/setup.md

 $ mamba env create --name snakemake-tutorial --file environment.yaml
 ```

-::: sidebar
+:::callout

-**NOTE:** Not all of the required software used in this tutorial are supplied
+Not all of the required software used in this tutorial are supplied
-with native support for newer chipsets (such as the Apple M1 or M2 processors).
+with native support for newer chipsets, such as the Apple M-Series hardware.
 In this case we can force conda/mamba to create a virtual environment that
-instead corresponds to another
-chipset by prepending `CONDA_SUBDIR=osx-64` (for x64) or `CONDA_SUBDIR=osx-arm64`
+corresponds to another chipset by prepending `CONDA_SUBDIR=osx-64` (for x64)
-(for arm64) to the `create` command.
-At the time of writing, the required
+or `CONDA_SUBDIR=osx-arm64` (for arm64) to the `mamba create` command, like so:
-software is only supported on the x64 architecture, so we create the conda
-environment with:

 ``` console
 $ CONDA_SUBDIR=osx-64 mamba env create --name snakemake-tutorial --file environment.yaml